JordanFrecon/jordanfrecon.github.io/_posts/2021-07-06-defense-mechanisms.md

 them to evaluate the level of accuracy under attack of their method.

 **RS** {% include cite.html id="2019_Cohen_J_p-icml_carrs"%}.
-The authors adopted the term of *Randomized Smoothing* to call adversarial defense techniques that transform any arbitrary base classifier into a new smoothed classifier that certifiably robust in $$\ell_2$$-norm.
+The authors adopted the term of *Randomized Smoothing* to call adversarial defense techniques that transform any arbitrary base classifier into a new smoothed classifier that is certifiably robust in $$\ell_2$$-norm.
 As such, randomized smoothing was first proposed in *PixelDP*.
 Here, the authors tightened the analysis and complete the experiments.

 **StoBatch** {% include cite.html id="2020_Phan_H_p-icml_sdpcral"%}.